How to declare Eligible, Non-eligible, and Capital Dividends

 Paying out Non-Eligible Dividends on the Corporate Planning page

 To declare a non-eligible dividend for the client and/or another party, enter the values directly on the Corporate Planning page under the appropriate column.
-Click the value in the Non-Eligible Dividend column and enter the dividend amount, for example, $40,000 for the client and $20,000 for the spouse, indexed with inflation.
-Copy this value all the way down to the applicable age (note that the client's age is what is used in the pop-up window).
-Snap will automatically reduce the Capital Assets to issue these dividends unless you have a manual override in the Contribution column for the asset.
+Click the value in the Non-Eligible Dividend column and enter the amount, for example, $40,000 for the client and $20,000 for the spouse, indexed with inflation.
+Copy this value down to the applicable age (note that the client's age is what is used in the pop-up window).
+Snap will automatically reduce the Financial Assets to issue these dividends unless you have a manual override in the Contribution (Withdrawal) column for the asset.
 Dividends will be stopped automatically based on the depletion of the corporate Net Worth.

-Note: If the corporation owns a Real Asset, you must sell this asset in the projections once the Capital Assets have been depleted in order to avoid a negative Cash Balance while paying out dividends.
+Note: If the corporation owns a Real Asset, you must sell this asset in the projections once the Financial Assets have been depleted to avoid a negative Cash Balance while paying out dividends.

 Dividend refunds and the refundable dividend tax on hand (RDTOH) balances are displayed for you under the Notional Account Balances table.
 Click the blue icon at the top of the Balances column to open this table.